orangese/easyai/README.md

 ### Upgrade

-If you have a CUDA-capable GPU and CUDA software: upgrade EasyAI using this command:
+If you have a CUDA-capable GPU and CUDA software, upgrade EasyAI by using the below command:
 `pip3 install --upgrade git+https://github.com/orangese/easyai.git#egg=easyai[gpu]`.

-Otherwise, use:
-`pip3 install --upgrade git+https://github.com/orangese/easyai.git#egg=easyai[cpu]`.
+Otherwise, use: `pip3 install --upgrade git+https://github.com/orangese/easyai.git#egg=easyai[cpu]`.